aRandomKiwi/RimSaves/README.md

 * Duplicate, Rename saves
 * Mass saves removing (remove the parent folder)
 * Quicksave/Quickload (CTRL+HOME to quicksave and CTRL+END to quickload or F5/F9 (see mod's settings) but you need to release the F5 and F9 key binding in RimWorld's key settings to avoid conflicts )
+* Sort your saves by date, name, size

 ## Important